Pickaxe9999/Note-Taker/README.md

 feature/note-pull
 -when the user clicks a note in the lefthand column then the note should be presented back on the right hand side

-feature/new-note
+feature/note-delete
--when the user clicks the write icon then empty fields are presented for the user to write a new note
+-when the user clicks delete on a note on the right hand side then the note is deleted from the db